 Building Responsibly and Its Importance

-Additionally consideration for how you protect your property could result in increased flood risk for your neighbors.
-Certain flood zones of the 100 year floodplain have higher requirements to ensure this risk is minimized, such as the floodway.
+Additionally, consideration for how you protect your property could result in increased flood risk for your neighbors.
+Certain flood zones of the 100-year floodplain have higher requirements to ensure this risk is minimized, such as the floodway.
 Construction inside the floodway can only be permitted if an engineer conducts a No-Rise Certification and submits the technical analysis/modeling.
-This ensures that only development that can demonstrate zero increase in base flood levels are allowed and better protect the entire community.
+This ensures that only development that can demonstrate zero increase in base flood levels is allowed and better protect the entire community.

-Work on historic buildings in the floodplain still require approval from the Floodplain Administrator, and are not guaranteed to be exempt from the floodplain ordinance.
+Work on historic buildings in the floodplain still requires approval from the Floodplain Administrator and is not guaranteed to be exempt from the floodplain ordinance.
 The Floodplain Administrator will review the proposal to determine if it triggers substantial improvement/substantial damage first.
 If it is not substantial improvement/substantial damage, then the work will not require further floodplain requirements.